Tickle My Tush

 February 10th, 2010

-The Sexually Dominant Woman is a very basic guide to femdom by Lady Green, a pen name for Janet Hardy who has written and co-written several other BDSM books including The (New) Topping Book and The New Bottoming Book.
+The Sexually Dominant Woman is a very basic guide to femdom by Lady Green, a pen name for Janet Hardy, who has written and co-written several other BDSM books, including The (New) Topping Book and The New Bottoming Book.
 Immediately, I was much more comfortable with Lady Green’s tone and approach; although, I found The Sexually Dominant Woman to be just a bit too basic.

 The Sexually Dominant Woman is subtitled as “A Workbook for Nervous Beginners” and much of it has a workbook feel.
 It could potentially be useful were it kept on hand during scenes (although, that could also detract from the scene itself).
 This guide is light enough reading that it could be used as suggested reading for partners, too, without overwhelming them.

-This guide begins with a checklist to gauge a person’s interest in female domination and there are frequent black and white sketches included.
+This guide begins with a checklist to gauge a person’s interest in female domination, and there are frequent black-and-white sketches included.
 Some of these illustrate tools or positions while others are just complementary to the text.
 They are all amateur in composition and none of them are really appealing.
 This book would come off much classier with higher quality art.

 What follows is a chapter defining sexual dominant in which Lady Green splits BDSM into several aspects including helplessness (bondage), roles and sensation.
 The next dedicates a chapter to each where she outlines tools, positions, tips and more.
 “Winding Down” discusses knowing when the session is/should be finished and she dedicates a few pages toward the feelings which may come after a scene and what they can mean.
 Throughout the entire book, it feels as though the author is only suggesting things and there is a feeling that the reader can and should tailor the advice to be a better fit for her specific situation.
 Although The Sexually Dominant Female is intended for female dominants and male subs, there is a note in the beginning that recognizes that many women play with women and that most of the content can be altered for the purpose.
 I would have to agree that this book is more neutral toward the submissive’s gender because it does not play on the yin and yang of gendered Dominance and submission like the Mistress Manual.
 It also makes it that much more pleasant to read.

 Where The Sexually Dominant Woman really stands out, in my opinion, is with the suggested “basic first session.”
-I have read several suggestions in several other books but none of them were ever appealing.
-Lady Green suggests a scene which has a dedicated beginning and end (and helps players get into and out of scene mode), which flows naturally and incorporates a variety of activities and tools (bondage, collars, clamps, blindfolds, flogging, etc) and has alternatives provided depending upon whether the reader wants to incorporate sex into the scene.
+I have read several suggestions in several other books, but none of them have ever been appealing.
+Lady Green suggests a scene that has a dedicated beginning and end (and helps players get into and out of scene mode), which flows naturally and incorporates a variety of activities and tools (bondage, collars, clamps, blindfolds, flogging, etc) and has alternatives provided depending upon whether the reader wants to incorporate sex into the scene.
 Overall, this suggested scene is pretty much perfect for any BDSM newbie, with enough structure to keep it moving but not so restrictive that it feels silly.
 It is definitely a chapter I would recommend or reference in the future.

 The Sexually Dominant Woman wraps up with “Some notes For Your Submissive” which can help a submissive understand how taxing a role can be a dominant, especially a new dominant.
 This is followed by “Tips For Partner” finding which discusses perception and expectations that can aid in the search as well as a few suggestions of places to search.
 The advice is the sort of common knowledge that people can sometimes forget when setting off on a new adventure.

-The appendix is the last chapter and Lady Green takes time to suggest further reading material, discuss kink aware professionals and warn about the internet.
+The appendix is the last chapter and Lady Green takes time to suggest further reading material, discuss kink-aware professionals and warn about the internet.
 It’s a bit of a catch-all which basically indicates that The Sexually Dominant Woman is not intended to be a stand-alone source.
 As I finished the book, that is the same conclusion I reached.
 The Sexually Dominant Woman is not groundbreaking and, to be honest, is probably old news to anyone who’s been on the internet a time or two.
 However, the approachable tone is refreshing for someone like myself, who has had issues with other BDSM books.
 If you happen by it, I would pick it up.
-Although, it seems like it may be going out of print so I’d probably looking for The New Topping Book instead.
+Although, it seems like it may be going out of print so I’d probably look for The New Topping Book instead.

 Comment